Land cover / use statistics – Overview

 What information is collected?

-Three types of information are obtained from LUCAS surveys:
+Three main types of information are obtained from LUCAS surveys:

 - Statistical tables with aggregated results by land cover and land use at geographical level.
 These estimates are based on weighted point data.